timtouch/Revature-Notes/Week 2 SQL/README.md

+# Thing to research
+- What is the difference between function and a stored procedure?
+- What is a scalar function?
+An aggregate function?
+- Bonus:
+    - Clustered vs Non-clustered index

 ## Little notes on working on a deadline (Development Life cycle)
 - Spend ~90% of the time planning how you are going to accomplish the task, then spend the last 10% building the application.
 - Using Interfaces to help build the skeleton of the project based on the UML diagram.